-->

 Croton Propagation Techniques: Grow Croton Plant From Cuttings and Air Layering

-Details on how to propagate a Croton including growing croton stem cuttings in water and by air layering methods, growing crotons in pots, indoors and outdoors growing from cuttings in soil are described.
+Details on how to grow Croton from cuttings including propagating croton stem cuttings in water and by air layering methods.
+Also get details on how to grow crotons in pots, indoors and outdoors.

 Crotons (Scientific name: Codiaeum variegatum) are very popular ornamental house plants in tropical and subtropical climates because of their brilliant leaves in red, yellow, green, purple, orange and mixed colour all year round.
 The crotons are very low maintenance plants.